kazuho/draft-opik-quic-qmux/draft-opik-quic-qmux.md

 not QX_TRANSPORT_PARAMETERS.]

-## Compatible Version Negotiation
+## In-band Upgrade

-A newly defined counterpart might first start communication over QMux and then switch versions in-band during the session.
+A new verson of QMux might first start communication using QMux version 1 and then switch versions in-band during the session.
 The advantage of this approach is that, even when TLS is not in use, no additional round-trip is incurred for version negotiation.

-While QMux does not specify a concrete method, such a counterpart could define a new Transport Parameter that enumerates the protocols supported by the endpoints, and use it to discover supported versions and coordinate the switch.
+While QMux version 1 does not specify a concrete method, new versions might use the version_information Transport Parameter {{Section 3 of QUIC-CVN}} to discover supported versions and coordinate the switch.

 # Implementation Considerations